vatsjijj/worx/README.md

 WORX is a forth-like language, currently in its early stages.

+The stack in WORX at the moment is.... *Slow*...
+The strategy for faster programs at the current moment is to just avoid the stack entirely and use variables.
+This is being actively worked on.

 # Examples
 Examples can be found in the `examples` folder in the repository.